olesyapro888/School_District_Analysis_Pandas_NumPy/README.md

 ## `Overview of the school district analysis`

-The purpose for the analysis of 15 school districts was to delivery:
+The purpose for the analysis of 15 school districts is to delivery:
 1. An overview of the district's key metrics
 2. An overview of the key metrics for each school
 3. Tables presenting each of the following metrics: